beauhaus/good-karma/README.md

-# react-hooks-todo-app
+# Good Karma: *A React to-do App using Hooks*
-dead-simple React16.8.x todo app using hooks
+Basic React16.8.x todo app using hooks

-No Media queries! (responsive–even in landscape modes) Looks sharp on Chrome, Safari & Mozilla
+No Media queries! (responsive–even in landscape modes)

 No css file! (using createGlobalStyle from Styled-Components API)

+Looks sharp on Chrome, Safari & Mozilla

 ## Feature-set